 “Use Gemini Spark to clean up your folders or summarize local files into Google Docs and Sheets.
 It operates autonomously, but always under your direction.”

 That “under your direction” line is doing heavy work.
-Agentic assistants need permissions, context, and trust.
+Agentic assistants need permissions, context, and trust, a concern underscored by the Langflow ransomware attack.
 A Mac assistant that can read local files may be useful, but only if users understand what it can access and when.

 Google says users will “soon” be able to assign multi-step tasks to Spark from their phones.
 One example cited by TechCrunch: calling up the desktop agent to pull information from a file on their Mac.
 That feature is not available at launch.